Sanghoon-Jung/Python-Team-Note/README.md

 # Python-Team-Note
-python algorithm / data structure notes
+algorithm and data structure notes in python